nlp-with-friends/nlp-with-friends.github.io/_pages/calendar.md

 title: "Series Calendar"
 ---

+**Eventbrite registration links** (to receive zoom details) are listed in both the talk descriptions and their calendar events.

 To add an individual talk below to your calendar, click on the event and then click **copy to my calendar**.

 To subscribe to this calendar and view events in your own google calendar, click [**here**](https://calendar.google.com/calendar/b/0/r/settings/addcalendar?cid=nlpwithfriends%40gmail.com)!